gianj988/vue-events-backbone-public/README.md

-### **1.1.1 CHANGES (backwards compatible)**:
-- now the **EventsBackboneSpineEvent** parameter passed to the handler function, will have **stopPropagation** and **once** functions that can be called directly inside the handler (for a more natural native events handling).
-These two functions will directly set to true the respective value, overriding the relative handler option.
-However, stopPropagation will still depend on the global modifier, if the event emitted is global, stopPropagation will not be set to true even if the handler inside calls ".stopPropagation()" Old handler options system is still working as always.

-- Better directive unexpected value type explanation.

-### **1.2.0 CHANGES {backwards compatible}**:
-- type EventsBackboneEmitter (the emitter functions type) now takes 3 optional parameters:
-    1) data: the data to pass with the event
-    2) global: if the emitted event must be considered global
-    3) eager: (true by default if nothing is passed) if set EXPLICITLY to false, the internal handlers caller function awaits for handlers of a specific component to complete their execution (in case of async handlers) before stepping forward to handlers of the parent component.
-    This also implies that the promise returned by the invoked emitter function will become fulfilled accordingly to the handlers execution.

-- propagationStopped now is an information replicated on the EventsBackboneSpineEvent object (for when there are more handlers registered for the same event and component and it may be useful to have this information)

-- small internal refactor to allow eager behaviour and preparing for future developments

-#### KNOWN BUGS
+#### KNOWN 1.2.0 BUGS

-- if an imported component is used inside the template section of a SFC and it has the backbone directive to register handlers, the registered UID in the EventsBackbone is that of the imported component instead of the actual component of the SFC file.
+- if an imported component is used inside the template section of an SFC, and it has the backbone directive to register handlers, the registered UID in the EventsBackbone is that of the imported component instead of the actual component of the SFC file.
 Temporary solution: wrap the imported component inside a standard html tag and put the directive on it.